-The first step is to get a simple studio set-up which is within reach of your budget.
-The other reason to keep it simple is because you want to make music as soon as possible and not spend too much time learning how to use complicated equipment.
+The first step is to get a simple studio set-up that is within reach of your budget.
+The other reason to keep it simple is that you want to make music as soon as possible and not spend too much time learning how to use complicated equipment.

 You are now on your way to building your own simple beginner studio and here are the things you will need:

-This is when you get to make some decsisins.
-There are many of them to select from but the most popular there days are Sonar (windows).
+This is when you get to make some decisions.
+There are many of them to select from but the most popular choices are Presonus Studio One, Ableton Live, Cubase, ProTools and Reaper.
 Read my article about music recording software for more details and recommendations.

 You will need these because you want to hear the sounds in detail when you are recording and you want to turn off the monitors when recording with a microphone so the rest of the song is not recorded to your microphone tracks.

 Studio monitors are special speakers which do not alter the sound so you get a nice clear sound making it easier to mix music accurately.

 If you are going to record your voice or an instrument like acoustic guitar then you will need a microphone that will plug into the audio interface.